AstarasC/sctest/data/README.txt

 Data

-This is a testfor Data
+This is a test for Data